ajmartins/blog/_posts/2020-05-01-identifying-a-web-application-attack-surface-via-reconnaissance.markdown

 >[9] FIND MISCONFIGURATIONS
 {% highlight markdown %}
-Quick misconfiguration checks for low-hanging fruits can either be made on the list of valid subdomains or from the target list.
+Quick misconfiguration checks can either be made on the list of valid subdomains or from the target list.
 We can check for things like subdomain takeover or CORS misconfiguration etc. depending on the identified platforms.

 {% endhighlight %}
 * **ATTACK SURFACE (3rd Party Platforms)**